IamDevTrivedi/Resturant-Management-System/documentation/USERSTORIES.md

 #### Acceptance Criteria

 1. Registration succeeds only when all required details are provided and valid.
-2. The system must validate the **email format** and **phone number format** before submission.
+2. The system must validate the **email format** before submission.
 3. Passwords must meet complexity requirements (minimum 8 characters, at least one uppercase letter, one number, and one special character).
-4. Duplicate email addresses or phone numbers must be rejected with a clear error message.
-5. Upon successful registration, the user receives a **confirmation email and/or SMS** with an activation link/code.
+4. Upon successful registration, the user receives a **confirmation email and/or SMS** with an activation link/code.
-6. The user account must be marked as **inactive** until the confirmation link/code is verified.
+5. The user account must be marked as **inactive** until the confirmation link/code is verified.
-7. Registration errors (e.g., missing fields, weak password, duplicate email) must display user-friendly error messages.
+6. Registration errors (e.g., missing fields, weak password, duplicate email) must display user-friendly error messages.

-#### Notes

-- Mandatory fields: full name, email, phone number, and password.
-- Optional fields (if any, e.g., referral code) should not block registration if left blank.
-- Passwords must be stored securely (hashed & salted).
-- The system should support multiple device types (web and mobile).

-#### Constraints

-- Registration must complete within **120 seconds** under normal load.
-- The system must handle at least **1000 concurrent registration requests** without failure.
-- Email/SMS delivery should occur within **30 seconds** of registration submission.

 ---